richardspitz/imagefactory/README.md

     ![](https://github.com/richardspitz/imagefactory/raw/master/images/RunbookOutput3.JPG)

-Navigate to the "azcopy" Blob Container in this Azure Storage Account.
+Navigate to the "azcopy" Blob Container in each of these Azure Storage Accounts.

 About 5 to 6 minutes after the runbook has started, all VHDs should appear here though at this point based on their size, the copy operation is ongoing.